New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Conclusions and Discussion

-In this Letter, informed by multi-scale lensing analysis that effectively probes physical scales of 5\textendash10 kpc and substructure properties across multiple independent dense cluster environments, we present a new and fundamental paradox: the incompatibility of the nature of dark matter microphysics required to self-consistently account for the inner and outer properties of cluster subhalos.
-We demonstrate that while CDM severely under-predicts the lensing efficiency of the inner parts of subhalos constrained by GGSL observations, it can successfully explains the lensing-inferred outer tidal truncation radii of subhalos.
-This inherent lack of self-consistency is a real crisis for CDM (\fref{fig:cluster_schematic}).
+In this Letter, informed by multiscale lensing analysis that effectively probes physical scales of 5\textendash100~kpc and substructure properties across multiple independent dense cluster environments, we present a new and fundamental paradox: the incompatibility of the nature of DM microphysics with the requirement to self-consistently account for the inner and outer properties of cluster subhalos.
+We demonstrate that while CDM severely underpredicts the lensing efficiency of the inner parts of subhalos constrained by GGSL observations, it can successfully explain the lensing-inferred outer tidal truncation radii of subhalos.
+This inherent lack of self-consistency is a real new flavor of crisis for CDM, distinct from the previously reported ones (\fref{fig:cluster_schematic}).

-In summary, gravitational lensing offers a powerful, indispensable, and unique probe of dark matter theories.
-Further stress-testing dark matter models demands new, even higher-resolution cosmological simulations and improved lensing data for larger cluster samples, which are expected imminently from EUCLID and the LSST Rubin Observatory.
-The anomalies we report here warrant further investigation while robustly pointing the way to potentially new dark matter theories.
+In summary, gravitational lensing offers a powerful, indispensable, and unique probe of DM theories.
+The further stress testing of DM models demands new, even-higher-resolution cosmological simulations and improved lensing data for larger cluster samples, which are expected imminently from EUCLID and the LSST Rubin Observatory.
+The anomalies we report here warrant further investigation, while robustly pointing the way to potentially new DM theories.